CMSgov/beneficiary-fhir-data/apps/bfd-server/dev/api-changelog.md

 # API Changelog

-## BFD-1916: Map FI Claim Action Code in V1 and V2
+## BFD-1916: Map FI Claim Action Code in V2

-FI Claim Action Code data existed in our code but was not mapped for V1 or V2.
+FI Claim Action Code data existed in our code but was not mapped for V2.
 This data is now available in the extensions for SNF and Inpatient claims:
 ```json
   "resource" : {